EARTH DAY 2014 • THURSDAY, APRIL 17

 Every year students choose a variety of activities and goals, from raising funds for rain forest preservation to working on local watershed reclamation projects.
 Learning about sustainability, water conservation, and various alternative energy sources is at the heart of our annual event.

-This year we were fortunate to have The City of Albuquerque participating through the Keep Albuquerque Beautiful campaign (KAB).
+In 2013 we were fortunate to have The City of Albuquerque participating through the Keep Albuquerque Beautiful campaign (KAB).
 KAB donated two trees to plant on the school's property.
 Board member Ann Edenfield headed up the project, her son and alumni of the school, Curtis Edenfield, came to help as did members of the Mayor's staff.
 We are grateful to our City for the help and participation!

 Earth Day is one of Escuela's unique traditions - an event that current families look forward to and former students remember with great affection.
 We encourage all families join us for this celebration of the Earth and our community!